Learn how to carry out independent patient assessments and make diagnoses in an advanced healthcare role to help you provide better care for patients.

 Teaching

 This course is taught in one, 13-week term.
 You’ll attend the university for one day per week during this time.
-You’ll receive 11 weeks of teaching, with a mock clinical exam in the 12th week and your clinical exam in the final week.
+You’ll receive 13 weeks of teaching, with an oral presentation exam in the final (14th) week.

 The majority of the lecturers who teach on this course still work in clinical roles and see patients on a regular basis.
 They have a wealth of experience of working in modern healthcare environments that they’ll share with you.